EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 - **It can help reveal which moments can be merged together and which ones must stand on their own.** (More on this in the “forming panels” section.)

+Now, **you don't need to show absolutely every atom in a scene**.
+Action scenes are more fast paced and so usually skip showing many atoms to match the speed.
+Intimate scenes are slow and can afford to show more atoms.
+Regardless of the pacing, **there's a minimum set of atoms you have to show for a scene to be comprehensible**.
+Figure out that set of atoms and from there you can add more as needed.

 All that said, I found that a lot of this part of the process can be glossed over.
 It’s not really necessary to break absolutely everything down.
 It’s just helpful if you’re struggling with organizing a particular scene.

-I don't usually include dialogue when I break scenes down like this, but feel free to do so if you find it helpful.
-Either way, it’s still important to keep in the back of your mind as you break a scene down.

 <br>